usnistgov/optbayesexpt/README.md

 [[notebook]](Docs/manual.ipynb) [[html]](Docs/manual.html)

 * **demoLorentzian.py**  demonstrates how to incorporate a simple model into a BayesOptExpt.
 A simulation takes the place of a real measurement, supplying noisy "measurement results" that the BayesOptExpt uses to locate and measure a randomly placed Lorentzian peak.
 One setting, several model parameters.
 Also see **Docs/sequentialLorentzian.ipynb** [[notebook]](Docs/sequentialLorentzian.ipynb)[[html]](Demos/sequentialLorentzian.html) is a jupyter notebook with a step-by-step walk-through of the `sequentialLorentzian.py` code.

+* **demoLorentzian2.py** uses the Lorentzian peak experimenttal model to demonstrate 10 $\times$ improved measurement efficiency of BayesOptExpt relative to an average & fit method.

 * **pipulse.py** is a slightly more complicated demo featuring multiple (two!) experimental settings and the process for including pre-existing information, a _prior_.